Thursday, May 9, 2024

 These are not isolated or uncharacteristic examples but I think they demonstrate how a reading practice is being imposed on the text.

 Like most reading practices it also requires the reader to accept the critic’s assumptions: in this case those underwritten by a Jungian Binary, which in a simplified form, wants to divide everything into two columns, one marked ‘male’ and the other ‘female’, regardless of gender or actions in a story.
-Thus The Twrch Trwyth, the terrifying wild boar who slaughters men and devastates provinces, who can only be hunted by the mustered warriors of three kingdoms:
+The Twrch Trwyth, the terrifying wild boar who slaughters men and devastates provinces, who can only be hunted by the mustered warriors of three kingdoms:

 ..’is the image himself of nature outraged at having to be transformed, female in origin but in male guise to indicate its wild destructiveness’. (p.11) (The TT is a King who God has turned into a boar for his sins, and the aim of the hunt is not necessarily to kill him, but to seize the comb, razor and sheers from between its ears.)

 The binary is 19th century and to non Jungian acolytes completely arbitrary.
 Things are masculine or feminine because someone said they were.
-‘Magic is always feminine” … and “…thought is a masculine attribute which women can have as well as men (witness the stepmother) once they admit the man as mate and only as son’. (p.197)
+‘Magic is always feminine” … and “…thought is a masculine attribute which women can have as well as men (witness the stepmother) once they admit the man as mate and not only as son’. (p.197)

 Her husband is murdered so she can be the second wife of Culhwch’s widowed father.
 Her speeches in the text do not suggest ‘thought’ or that she has any attitude towards her new husband except relief to find he isn’t impotent.

 Culhwch and Olwen is one of the world’s great literary performances.
 In its entirety it is like no other text.
 It is full of inconsistencies, and lacking in what a modern reader might expect in terms of character development and plot.
 It is not a fairy tale.
-But Leyard’s treatment of it as though it neatly illustrates a Jungian approach to Individuation, ignores the story itself and becomes an excellent example of what happens when an inappropriate reading practice is imposed on a medieval text.
+But Leyard’s treatment of it as though it neatly illustrates a Jungian approach to Individuation, ignores the story itself and becomes an excellent example of what happens when a modern reading practice is imposed on a medieval text.

 No comments: